 The Cedar Creek Trail and Lookouts

-The Cedar Creek Rock Pools
+Cedar Creek Falls & Rock Pools

-Access to the lagoons is easy, via sloped rock shelves, though care does need to be taken as they are often slippery.
+Access to the Cedar Creek Rock Pools is easy, scrambling over sloped rock shelves, though care does need to be taken as they are often slippery.
 Feel free to immerse yourself and explore the different pools and waterfalls as they flow steadily down the canyon, trickling over rocks and weaving amongst boulders.
-Be warned though – the water is often chilly, even in the peak of summer, and jumping from the higher areas is prohibited due to submerged rocks.
+Be warned, though – the water is often chilly, even in the peak of summer, and jumping from the higher areas is prohibited due to submerged rocks.

-You can make it a full day too, as the park is open until 8pm in October to March and until 6pm from April to September, but be sure to bring plenty of water and sunscreen as it is quite exposed.
+You can make it a full day visit to Cedar Creek Falls too, as the park is open until 8pm in October to March and until 6pm from April to September.
+Be sure to bring plenty of water and sunscreen, as it is quite exposed all year ’round.